tari-project/tari/RFC/src/RFC-0300_DAN.md

   collateral being slashed).
 * Digital asset metadata (e.g. large images) are managed by VNs, but whether the data is considered part of the state (and thus checkpointed) or out of state depends on the type of digital asset contract employed.

+#### Fees
+Fees will be paid to VNs based on the amount of work they did during a checkpoint period.
+The fees will be paid from a fee pool which will be collected and reside in a UTXO that is accessible by the committee.
+The exact mechanism for the the payment of the fees by the committee and who pays the various types of fees is still under discussion.

 #### Checkpoints
 VNs periodically post checkpoint summaries to the [base layer] for each asset that they are managing.
 The checkpoints will form an immutable